 Chemical acaricides (tick pesticides) for broad dispersal are available, but environmental safety issues lie at the core of these tactics, and other methods of tick mitigation are preferred.
 If you do decide to use chemical pesticides, it is advisable to contact a local professional.

-Your first line of tick prevention while hiking is figuring out how to avoid ticks.
+The first line of tick prevention for humans while hiking is figuring out how to avoid ticks.
 Whether out hiking or in your own backyard, keeping your distance from bushes, tall grasses, and leafy branches will keep the potential contact to a minimum.
 Stay to the center of trails when hiking and don’t sit directly on the ground or on logs.

 Insect repellents containing a minimum of 20% DEET or picaridin can be applied to exposed skin. these are effective for several hours and may be reapplied as needed.